abhinavxd/youtube-live-chat-downloader/README.md

 Fetches Youtube live chat messages with no authentication required.

 ## How does it work?
-The request for fetching live chat is created by parsing the HTML content.
+* The request for fetching live chat is created by parsing the HTML content.<br>
-Youtube API returns a 'continuation' in each response which is to be send in next API request to receive newly received messages.
+* Youtube API returns a 'continuation' in each response which is to be sent in next API request to receive new messages (skipping already sent ones)

 ## Getting started